 Queso A La Plancha

 If you haven’t had a griddled Cotija taco from chef-owner Kevin Morrison’s food-truck-turned-chain restaurant, you haven’t lived.
 Avocado adds smooth decadence, roasted tomatillo salsa adds addictive depth, and a squeeze of lime cuts the cheese’s saltiness.
 Sip on a paloma for good measure.

 3300 W. 32nd Ave.
 (720-475-1337), 1514 York St. (720-475-1337) | tacostequilawhiskey.com

 At this vegan-friendly haven in Baker, a plate of no-meat tacos includes three corn tortillas dressed with spice-marinated (chili powder, cumin, garlic, Mexican oregano, paprika) jackfruit, salsa verde, shredded cabbage, onion, cilantro, and lime.

 3 S. Broadway | 720-570-4503 | sputnikdenver.com

-Imagine a Vietnamese banh mi sandwich except vegetarian-friendly and in taco form and you get the idea behind this stellar, multi-textural treat.
+This vegetarian-friendly, banh-mi-sandwich-inspired taco is a stellar, multi-textural treat.
 This Berkeley cafe packs two corn tortillas with house-made edamame pâté, lemongrass-flavored tofu, bright pickled seasonal vegetables, shaved cucumber, coins of fresh jalapeño, and a drizzle of Sriracha aïoli.

 3915 Tennyson St. | 303-474-4131 | vitalrootdenver.com